cogini/mix_deploy/README.md

 It supports deployment to the local machine, bare-metal servers or cloud servers using e.g. [AWS CodeDeploy](https://aws.amazon.com/codedeploy/).

-It works by generating a set of scripts under the project `bin` directory which can be run on the local machine or copied to a target machine to handle lifecycle tasks such as creating initial directory structure, unpacking release files, managing configuration, and starting/stopping,
+It works by generating a set of scripts which can be run on the local machine or copied to a target machine to handle lifecycle tasks such as creating initial directory structure, unpacking release files, managing configuration, and starting/stopping,

 It uses the [mix_systemd](https://github.com/cogini/mix_systemd) library to generate a systemd unit file for the application, and shares